ianmilliken/mpc/site/content/blog/when-does-outsourcing-to-a-marketing-agency-make-sense.md

 title: Why outsource marketing?
 publishDate: 2018-02-18T22:59:48.000Z
 author: Clare
+seo:
+  meta_title: Should You Outsource Your Marketing? | Marketplace Strategy Solutions
+  meta_description:  Why should you outsource your marketing?
+We see so many businesses try to do all themselves when in reality, we should all stick to our strengths.
+Trying to market your own business is most likely costing you money in the long run.
 ---
 Outsourcing your business' marketing might not be what you had planned, but it might be just what you need right now.